spencercorwin/neo-node-help/README.md

 # How to Start the Official C# Node on macOS

-These are step-by-step instructions for how to start the official C# Neo Node from source on macOS.
+These are step-by-step instructions for how to start the official C# Neo node from source on macOS.

+For the official docs, start [here](https://docs.neo.org/docs/en-us/node/cli/setup.html)

 ## Start C# Neo 2.x Node

 - Install C# [.NET Core](https://dotnet.microsoft.com/download/dotnet-core) runtime version 2.1.0
   - To check SDK installations run `dotnet --list-sdks`
   - To check Core installations run `dotnet --list-runtimes`
-  - Click [here] for more info on installed versions and locations
+  - Click [here](https://docs.microsoft.com/en-us/dotnet/core/install/how-to-detect-installed-versions?pivots=os-macos) for more info on installed versions and locations
   - Note that you only need the correct .NET Core runtime version installed
 - Clone the [neo-node repo](https://github.com/neo-project/neo-node)
 - Checkout `master-2.x` branch